Making our first GIF & GIF Post Narratives!

 *The Assignment Details:

-Lets publish a NEW BLOG POST of your own and be sure to comment on one or two of your Classmate’s GIF Posts too!
+Lets publish a NEW BLOG POST of your own and comment on one of your Classmate’s GIF Posts!

 **And be sure to also comment on one of your Classmate’s GIF Posts!

 Here is an example of me responding in GIF expressing above : “Demonstrations and examples will be shared and executed in our class Zoom lab time, don’t miss it!” (and if you do miss it, Ill post the video tutorial from class here below) Sinister audio fades in and out as Skeletor GIFs himself into oblivion!

 **PS – Here is a handy tutorial on how to make a GIF from a YouTube URL using Imgur from Prof. Smith a few years back – My first GIF post